city-of-baltimore/dchd_finance/README.md

 # Documentation
 There is documentation in the Documents folder on how to use github and rstudio.
 Within the folder are "Cheatsheets" for Rstudio on understanding Markdown files and other coding logistics.
+There is a file that details how to use the Rmarkdown file for the GL_and_Budget_vs_Actuals file.